Why Your Dream Home on a Sloped Site is Worth All the Challenges

 2. Interesting Architectural Features

 How about the luxury of extra space with an atypical basement that’s still located in a lower level – but with abundant light and functional living areas?
-Walkout basement floor plans offer a lot of benefits, including adding square footage without increasing the home’s footprint.
+Walkout basement floor plans offer many benefits, including adding square footage without increasing the home’s footprint.

 High Ceilings with Exposed Beams

-High ceilings with exposed beams and large windows maximize the views of the surrounding natural landscape on the lot of this 1-story, 4-bedroom, 3-bath Cottage style home with rustic accents (Plan #198-1012).
+High ceilings with exposed beams and large windows maximize the surrounding natural landscape's views on the lot of this 1-story, 4-bedroom, 3-bath Cottage style home with rustic accents (Plan #198-1012).

 Down the road, this type of garage can even be converted into extra living space.